-Información en español (LLS information in Spanish).
+Información en Español (LLS information in Spanish).
 Please visit www.LLS.org/espanol for more information.

 Language Services.
-Let members of your healthcare team know if you need a language interpreter or other assistance, such as a sign language interpreter.
-Often, these services are free.
+Let members of your healthcare team know if you need translation or interpreting services because English is not your native language, or if you need other assistance, such as a sign language interpreter.
+Often these services are free.